The following are seven strategies for effectively promoting your fundraising efforts.

 Along with crafting targeted emails, make sure that you use donor-centric language, include a compelling story, keep it short and sweet, and use “the power of 3’s”.

-Promoting early will give your followers more time to let the information really sink in and to donate to and share the campaign information with their constituents when it’s most convenient for them to do so.
 One of the golden rules of marketing is that it takes at least three impressions before someone will act on a piece of advertising.
-You can safely assume the same is true for the number of times someone is made aware of your fundraising efforts.
+You can safely assume the same is true for the number of times someone is made aware of your fundraising efforts online.

 Author Bio